-However, it is unclear whether the increase in these hormones actually causes you to eat more.
+This could provide a therapeutic benefit to people who are seeking to increase their calorie intake, but it’s unclear whether the increase in these hormones actually causes you to eat more.

 High doses of MCT oil may increase the amount of fat in your liver in the long term.

 One 12-week study in mice found that a diet in which 50% of the fats were MCTs increased liver fat.
-Interestingly, the same study also found that MCTs reduced total body fat and improved insulin resistance (46).
+Interestingly, the same study also found that MCTs reduced total body fat and improved insulin resistance (

-However, keep in mind that high doses of MCT oil, such as those in the study above, are not recommended.
+Keep in mind that high doses of MCT oil, such as those in the study above, are not recommended.
 Overall, more research is needed on the long-term effects of MCT oil.